 Elon Musk has a talent for getting everyone to talk about Tesla.
-Shortly after Porsche announced its new Taycan electric car had lapped the Nürburgring in seven minutes and 42 seconds, setting a new electric production car record, Musk tweeted that a Tesla Model S was being dispatched to the German racetrack to set a better time.
+Shortly after Porsche announced its new Taycan electric car had lapped the Nürburgring in 7 minutes and 42 seconds, setting a new electric production car record, Musk tweeted that a Tesla Model S was being dispatched to the German racetrack to set a better time.
 Tesla hinted it has already broken the record, and it kept its promise of returning to the track in October 2019 to make it official.

 Data from our track tests indicates that Model S Plaid can achieve 7:20 at the Nürburgring.